cakebatterandsprinkles/portfolio-gatsby/src/posts/39-uncommon_symbols.md

 ###### The Printing Press.
 Image Credit: By Daniel Niklaus Chodowiecki - DANIEL CHODOWIECKI 62 bisher unveröffentlichte Handzeichnungen zu dem Elementarwerk von Johann Bernhard Basedow.
 Mit einem Vorworte von Max von Boehn.
 Voigtländer-Tetzner, Frankfurt am Main 1922. (self scanned from book), Public Domain, https://commons.wikimedia.org/w/index.php?curid=17927966

 [Copyright](https://en.wikipedia.org/wiki/Copyright) protects the rights of the authors who produced the original work (whether it be books, art, or software).
 The author has the right to authorize or ban the publication or distribution of their work.
-Copyrights are only granted for a limited amount of time (50-100 years) and the amount of time differ according to the country and the type of work.
-After that, the works becomes a part of the [Public Domain](https://en.wikipedia.org/wiki/Public_domain).
-If the work is in the Public Domain, anyone can use, modify and sell the works wothout the permission of the author.
-There are various types of copyright licenses, some of them have very limited restrictions such as MIT License, and some of them are really strict.
+Copyrights are only granted for a limited amount of time (50-100 years) and the amount of time differs according to the country and the type of work.
+After that, the works become a part of the [Public Domain](https://en.wikipedia.org/wiki/Public_domain).
+If the work is in the Public Domain, anyone can use, modify and sell the works without the permission of the author.
+There are various types of copyright licenses, some of them have very limited restrictions such as MIT License, and some of them are strict.

-The [Copyleft](https://en.wikipedia.org/wiki/Copyleft) license lets people to use, modify and distribute the work, but there is a single condition that needs to be met: the modified/shared versions of the work has to have the same or equivalent license.
+The [Copyleft](https://en.wikipedia.org/wiki/Copyleft) license lets people use, modify and distribute the work, but there is a single condition that needs to be met: the modified/shared versions of the work has to have the same or equivalent license.
 The [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) was the first Copyleft license to be used extensively in software.

 ### Summing up

 Punctuation marks and symbols are not as old as the written language.
-When the written language first appeared, there were no punctuation marks, no spaces in between words, and apparently understanding a text by reading it a single time was unheard of.
+When the written language first appeared, there were no punctuation marks, no spaces in between words, and understanding a text by reading it a single time was unheard of.
 If you're interested in the evolution of the punctuation marks, proceed with [this article](https://www.bbc.com/culture/article/20150902-the-mysterious-origins-of-punctuation).
 Although it is important to use the punctuation marks and symbols correctly, I think we should remember why we needed them first: To make our lives easier.
 So let's educate each other without sticks and stones.

 **Apes together strong!**